Introduction

 Film mirrors real world human experience, except for music.
 Violins don't start to play in the background when you fall in love.
 But some violin music makes you feel like you did when you fell in love.

 For whatever reason music has the ability to hack into our emotions.
 It can be an extremely powerful tool to talk to your audience.
-Tell them what to feel, tell them where they are, smooth transitions between scenes, or really confuse them.
+Tell them what to feel, tell them where they are, smooth or sharpen transitions between scenes, or just really confuse them.

 Recut Trailers: